mramshaw/Elastic/02-Docker.md

 [As usual, Ctrl-C to stop.]

+#### Verifying Kibana

-And if we go to http://localhost:5601 in a browser, we should see a Kibana console.
+If we go to http://localhost:5601 in a browser, we should see a Kibana console.

 If things are not synchonized yet, there will be a __Kibana server is not ready yet__ message.
 So wait a few seconds and try again.